Sunday, August 5, 2012

 Every month has its collection of strange, weird, and obscure holidays—at least one per day—many of which are unknown to the general public.
 And, needless to say, holidays that are not recognized as days when we would have a paid holiday at work, days that the schools and banks and government offices are closed and where there is no mail delivery.
 But still holidays to be celebrated and enjoyed in their own quirky fashion.

-I realize we're already half way through the month, but here's a collection of obscure and unusual August celebrations.
+Here's a collection of obscure and unusual August celebrations.

 Let's start with month long celebrations.
 For August you have: Admit You're Happy Month, Family Fun Month, National Catfish Month, National Eye Exam Month, National Golf Month (I'd better make sure my brother knows about this one), Peach Month, Romance Awareness Month, Water Quality Month, National Picnic Month.